AlexL-crafter/XpressKeys/readme.md

 ```
 in the script `xpresskeys.ahk`

-`xpresskeys_actions.txt` -Here you can change/add more button actions.
+`xpresskeys_actions.txt` - Here you can change/add more button actions.
 The button id MUST match one created in the file `xpresskeys_buttons.txt`

 So, if you add another button with the id `btfoo`:
 ```